learning-at-home/hivemind/docs/user/acknowledgements.md

 * [EYDLE](https://www.eydle.com) — a start-up that works towards distributed deep learning on volunteer hardware using centralized infrastructure.
 * [BitTensor](https://github.com/opentensor/BitTensor) — a decentralized deep learning ecosystem with incentive mechanism.
 Each peer trains for its own objective and rewards others for useful features.
-* Also building collaborative distributed deep learning?
+* Also building collaborative deep learning?
 Let us know!
 [TODO EMAIL]